Date of Award

 Hence, a second feed strategy using coaxial probe is utilized for new design iterations of single microstrip patch and 2x2 patch array.
 For these final designs the feed is via the vertical mount coaxial cable with center pin extended through the antenna substrate.
 This eliminated the need for a lengthy microstrip transmission line feed and reduced the amount of impedance fluctuations.
 Cavity backing strategy and via fencing were also included and optimized for these designs to optimize the antenna performance.
 It was concluded that cavity backing is the most practical approach for antenna system design at 60GHz which was able to improve the front to back lobe ratio of the patch antenna.
 This feature is very important in applications requiring confinement of radiation in only half space and directing it away from the user such as in health monitoring devices.

 Finally, the fabrication process is discussed in detail which involves exporting the design layout from an electromagnetic field solver to another CAD tool to generate fabrication files and define the different components and layers.
 The connectors and launch pins needed for prototyping have been identified for future fabrication and testing.

 Chun, Kasey, "Design and Implementation of 60 GHz Cavity Backed Patch Antennas" (2018).
-Electrical Engineering Master's Theses.
+Electrical and Computer Engineering Master's Theses.
 3.